-- A CT scan uses a special x-ray machine to produce an image of a cross-section or slice of the body.
-The table will slide you in and out through the gantry, or 'doughnut'-shaped structure. - A narrow fan-shaped beam of x-rays is produced from inside the gantry, and rotates in a complete circle around you.
+- A CT scan uses a special x-ray machine which produces an image of a cross-section or slice of the body.
+The scanner consists of a 'doughnut'-shaped structure or gantry, about two feet thick, through which you pass on a table. - A narrow fan-shaped beam of x-rays is produced from inside the gantry, and rotates in a complete circle around you.
 The x-rays pass through your body and are detected by electronic sensors on the other side of the gantry.
 The information passes to a computer, which then produces a picture of the internal structure of the body.
-The pictures are displayed on a computer monitor and examined by the radiologist. - A scan takes between 3 and 45 seconds depending on what area of the body is being scanned.
+The pictures are displayed on a computer monitor and can be examined by the radiologist. - A scan takes between 3 and 45 seconds depending on what area of the body is being scanned.